About

 Katrina Craig

-Originally from Prince Edward Island**, Katrina Craig attended the Nova Scotia College of Art and Design (NSCAD) receiving a Bachelor of Fine Arts in Textiles and Fashion.
-Later moving to the Canadian Prairies, Craig’s professional and creative background emphasizes community engagement through: community support roles, workshop facilitation, art administration, public youth art initiatives, peer mentorship, and collaborative creative processes.
+Originally from Prince Edward Island, Katrina Craig attended the Nova Scotia College of Art and Design (NSCAD) receiving a Bachelor of Fine Arts in Textiles and Fashion.
+Craig’s passion for textiles and community building has found a home at the Manitoba Craft Council where she has held the role of Programme and Community Engagement Coordinator since 2019.

 Press, Publications, Podcasts